Ocean Indicators Platform for Policy makers

 CHALLENGES

-ROLE & TASKS
+ROLE & CONTRIBUTION

 Role

-Product UX UI Designer
+Product Designer (UX/UI)

-• Information architecture and visualization strategy
+• Information architecture and visualization strategy to move from high-level insights to detailed data exploration

-• User flows, dashboards, and indicator views
+• Interaction & visualization design: user flows, dashboards, and indicator views

 Research & Structure